ministryofjustice/digital-probation-services-environments/README.md

 6. Run ```terraform apply "./terraform.plan"```

 You may find it convenient to add the commands above as run configurations in IntelliJ, with the working directory set to terraform.

+### Resource identification
+All taggable resources should be identified with the stardard tag set described [here](https://github.com/ministryofjustice/technical-guidance/blob/master/standards/documenting-infrastructure-owners.md).
+Use the tags module and merge the resource name.